Elokenz/documentation/content/getting-started/definitions.md

 * limiting the delay between two consecutive publications of the same content

 The latter is an **option** that you can tune independently for each social networks.
-You can find more explainations in the post {TODO}.
+You can find more explainations in the post [How works the Repost Energy](/repost/repost-energy).

 ### Sources
 A **Source** is an external website that we use to scan for new articles or content you might have published.
 Most of the time a source is an RSS Feed or a Sitemap (see dedicated section {{TODO}}).